What is somatic exercise?

 - body awareness,

-- the fluid movement
+- fluid movement,

-By focusing on breathing and mental presence, this practice encourages active listening to the body to detect and release tension .
+By focusing on breathing and mental presence, this practice encourages active listening to the body to detect and release tension.

 The benefits of "somatic workout"